andrewmunoz001/Rshell/README.md

 2) Some input leads to undefined behavior, such as if the user only input "]".
 This leads to the program crashing with a Segmentation fault.

+3) Multiple output redirection doesn't perform in the correct way.
+For example, in bash ls > a > b > c, will have files a and b be empty, and file c have all the output.
+However in our program, all of the output will be in file a, with files b and c being empty.